|Notes on Conceptual Fiction

 from the periphery into the center of our literary culture?

 How important is realism in storytelling today?
-If one judges by
+If one judges by the

-and storytellers ignore it at their own peril.
+ignore it at their own peril.

 But take a look at the most formative and influential stories of our

 age, namely the best-known motion pictures.
-(We will return to
+(We will return to the

-realism every time we go the local multiplex.
+we go the local multiplex.

 But I can sense your scorn of Hollywood even from where I am